jtdaugherty/brick/docs/guide.rst

   program, all lens interfaces have non-lens equivalents exported by the same module.
 In general, the "``L``" suffix on something tells you it is a lens; the name without the "``L``" suffix is the non-lens version.
-You can get by without using ``brick``'s lens interface but your life will probably be much more pleasant once your application state becomes sufficiently complex if you use lenses to modify it (see `appHandleEvent: Handling Events`_).
+You can get by without using ``brick``'s lens interface but your life will probably be much more pleasant if you use lenses to modify your application state once it state becomes sufficiently complex (see `appHandleEvent: Handling Events`_ and `Event Handlers for Component State`_).
 - Attribute names: some modules export attribute names (see `How Attributes Work`_) associated with user interface elements.
 These tend to end in an "``Attr``" suffix (e.g. ``borderAttr``).
 In addition,